acquia/blt/template/readme/local-development.md

   - Helpful built-in developer tools (e.g. XHProf, Xdebug, Adminer, PimpMyLog).
   - Ease of use across Windows, Mac, or Linux workstations.

-For these reasons and many others, Drupal VM is the recommended solution as it achieves all these goals and is an actively-maintained Drupal community project.
-If you choose to use a different solution, please make sure it fits all the needs of your team and project, and will not be a hindrance to project development velocity!
+If you choose to use a different solution than recommended here, please make sure it fits all the needs of your team and project, and will not be a hindrance to project development velocity!